Crash Course on Machine Learning

-Machine Learning (ML) is key to develop intelligent systems and analyse data in science and engineering.
+Machine Learning (ML) is the key to develop intelligent systems and analyze data in science and engineering.
 ML engines enable intelligent technologies such as Siri, Kinect, or Google’s self-driving car, just to mention a few examples.
-In addition, ML methods help deciphering information encrypted in our DNA and condense the flood of information gathered on the web, forming the basis of a new “Science of Data”.
+In addition, ML methods help to decipher information encrypted in our DNA and condense the flood of information gathered on the web, forming the basis of a new “Science of Data”.
 This course provides an introduction to the fundamental methods at the core of modern Machine Learning and Artificial Intelligence (AI).

 The 3.5-day course will follow a modular structure allowing for participants with a busy schedule to attend the most relevant parts of the course.